NiklasGollenstede/native-ext/README.md

 The extension can be removed like any other extension.
 There is no automated uninstallation for the application yet.
 The application is installed in the home folder, specifically in `%APPDATA%\de.niklasg.native_ext` on Windows, `~/.de.niklasg.native_ext` on Linux and `~/Library/Application Support/de.niklasg.native_ext` on macOS.
-Besides the files in that folder, each configuration in `profiles/` is linked elsewhere so that the browser can find it.
+Besides the files in that folder, each configuration in its `profiles/` subdirectory is linked elsewhere so that the browser can find it.
 There is a `unlink` script in every configuration folder.
 To remove NativeExt without traces, call all those `unlink` scripts and delete the installation/configuration folder.